PimDeWitte/DynamicUpdateClient/README.md

 ]
 ```
 The index file is served by a web repository using an HTTP web server.
 The location of the index file follows the following pattern SERVER_URL + ‘/’ + MODULE_NAME + ‘.json’.
 For example: http://packages.local/example-package.json

+##What's left to be done?
+While I am no longer actively developing this project, I'd like to include authentication and file checksum checks at some point.
+If you're going to use this system, please do so.